Basil, raw cashews, miso, lemon juice, and EVOO are all you need to make the best vegan pesto in under 10 minutes.

 - Scrape the pesto into a small container and close with an airtight lid.
-Keep in the fridge for 2 to 3 days – or freeze for up to 3 months.
+Keep in the fridge for up to 2 days – or freeze for up to 3 months.

 Although a food processor is best, you can make pesto in a blender: combine all the ingredients in the blender at once and puree until smooth, stopping to scrape down the sides often.
 This method may require a bit more oil.

 - Serving Size: 2 tablespoons

 - Carbohydrates: 2.1 g

 - Protein: 1.2 g